 Australian users who want to take advantage of Anytime Upgrade can follow the link in Windows 7 system properties pane to order online using the Microsoft Store.
 Assuming the end users system regional settings are correctly set to AUSTRALIA , behind an Australian IP address we saw the following screen after choosing ‘buy online’ option

 Acting on a tip-off from a client who noticed overseas pricing, especially eBay was much less for the same Microsoft software part number than in Australia, we changed the region settings in windows and unsurprisingly, the pricing displayed was much lower.
 Lets ignore the Ultimate edition for now as that's more of a premium niche product, however for the professional edition the same digital license is more than half price for US ‘residents’.
-Again all we did was change locale and region in Windows Control Panelanytime_usa
+Again all we did was change locale and region in Windows Control Panel

 We did not proceed further and try to purchase the upgrade key using the US region pricing.
 As with most of these things we suspect the region specific pricing is locked to a US residential address.
 A worst case could be when activating the product, keys will be region locked but that is just hypothesising worst case scenarios.